 Fluffy lemon ricotta pancakes

-Gone are the days of thin, rubbery pancakes from a pre-made mix.
-Creamy ricotta gives these a custard like texture and taste.
-The whipped egg whites create soft, velvety, cloud like pancakes - these really are my favourite.
-Lemon zest brings a light and tangy flavour and I like to top them with seasonal berries or fruits and a good glug of maple syrup!
-This is my go-to crowd pleaser.
+Creamy ricotta gives these a custard like texture and taste whilst the whisked egg whites create soft, velvety, cloud like pancakes - these really are my favourite.
+Lemon zest brings a light and tangy citrus flavour and I like to top them with seasonal berries and maple syrup.

 Time to prep : 15 minutes